Working with QuickBooks Desktop and other accounting systems

 In this article (4 approaches):

-- 1. Enter transaction details in LGL and lump sum entries in QuickBooks (**recommended**)
+- 1. Enter transaction details in LGL and lump sum entries in QuickBooks Desktop

-- 2. Enter transaction details into both LGL and QuickBooks (double entry)
+- 2. Enter transaction details into both LGL and QuickBooks Desktop (double entry)

-- 3. Enter data into QuickBooks first, and then export a file to import into LGL
+- 3. Enter data into QuickBooks Desktop first, and then export a file to import into LGL

 You will need to figure out with your accountant how to group your lump sum batches.
 Most likely, you will want to enter totals according to the LGL Gift Category, since those should match up with your QuickBooks Chart of Account line items.